-With a passion for recycling and keeping e-waste out of landfills, MyPhones Unlimited has none of the overhead of big recycling companies, which spend millions of dollars on advertising every year.
+With a passion for recycling and keeping e-waste out of landfills, MyPhones Unlimited has none of the overhead of larger buyback companies, which spend millions of dollars on advertising every year.
 These savings are passed directly on to customers in the form of higher buyback prices.

 Nothing goes to landfill